A Complete Hawaii Packing List (From A Frequent Visitor)

 Sometimes I feel like I take hiking less seriously when I’m on vacation.
 Am I the only one?
 Point being, it is important to have the ten essentials, and packing a small first aid kit is highly recommended.
 As I mentioned before, many hikes in Hawaii are more challenging than you’d expect, and some are very dangerous.
 Even if you don’t end up needing something from the first aid kit, you might run into someone who does!

-Sweater/jacket (for certain hikes)
+Sweater/jacket (for certain hikes at higher elevations)

 This only applies to a few high elevation hikes, such as hikes on the Haleakalā volcano in Maui.
 If you do plan on going on one of these hikes, or even just visiting the top of Haleakalā, be sure to bring something warm!